KhronosGroup/glTF-Asset-Generator/Source/ReadmeTemplates/Node_NegativeScale.md

 These models are intended to test negative scale transforms on the node object, both with and without specified normals.

+The following table shows the properties that are set for every model.

 ~~HeaderTable~~

 <br>